truenas/documentation/content/en/hub/initial-setup/storage/sed-drives.md

 ## TCG-E Instructions

 Use **all** of these commands to reset the password without losing data:
+{{% pageinfo %}}
+These commands must be run for every *LockingRange* or *band* on the drive.
+To determine the number of bands on a drive use the `sedutil-cli -v --listLockingRanges </dev/device>` Incriment BandMaster# and rerun the command with --setPassword for every band that exists.
+{{% /pageinfo %}}
 ```
 sedutil-cli --setSIDPassword <oldpassword> "" </dev/device>
 sedutil-cli --setPassword <oldpassword> EraseMaster "" </dev/device>
 sedutil-cli --setPassword <oldpassword> BandMaster0 "" </dev/device>
 sedutil-cli --setPassword <oldpassword> BandMaster1 "" </dev/device>
 ```

+Use **all** of these commands to change the password without destroying data:
 {{% pageinfo %}}
-This commands must be run for every *LockingRange* or *band* on the drive.
+These commands must be run for every *LockingRange* or *band* on the drive.
 To determine the number of bands on a drive use the `sedutil-cli -v --listLockingRanges </dev/device>` Incriment BandMaster# and rerun the command with --setPassword for every band that exists.
 {{% /pageinfo %}}

-Use **all** of these commands to change the password without destroying data:

 ```
 sedutil-cli --setSIDPassword <oldpassword* newpassword */dev/device*
 sedutil-cli --setPassword <oldpassword> EraseMaster <newpassword> </dev/device>
 sedutil-cli --setPassword <oldpassword> BandMaster0 <newpassword> </dev/device>
 sedutil-cli --setPassword <oldpassword> BandMaster1 <newpassword> </dev/device>
 ```
-{{% pageinfo %}}
-This commands must be run for every *LockingRange* or *band* on the drive.
-To determine the number of bands on a drive use the `sedutil-cli -v --listLockingRanges </dev/device>` Incriment BandMaster# and rerun the command with --setPassword for every band that exists.
-{{% /pageinfo %}}

 Wipe data and reset password to default MSID: